KhamisiKibet/PySideExtn/pages/classes-parent/rpb_cl.md

 ### Naming Convention

 As the PySide2/PyQt5/PySide6/PyQt6 library is so big and most of the common name is occupied by the various methods in the class, I was limited to use custom name for the methods in the RoundProgressBar class, so I decided to go for a **prefix at the beginning** of each method name so that it is easy to remember.
 So  to modify the round progress bar style, text, color, etc each time, the method name has to be called with a **prefix of ``** .
-So the idea remains the same, eg: that if you want to set the maximum value of progress bar, call the method `setMaximum()` and pass the maximum as an argument.
+So the idea remains the same, eg: that if you want to set the maximum value of progress bar, call the method `setMaximumValue()` and pass the maximum as an argument.
 This method applies to all other method used in this class.

 The Round Progress Bar Consist of **5 parts**: **Text**, **Line**, **Path**, **Circle** and **Pie**.
 Each of this can be modified individually in terms of color, size etc.